 - Attrition (final N):

-- The authors reviewed nine epidemiological studies relating dietary cholesterol to coronary heart disease risk
+- The authors reviewed nine epidemiological studies relating dietary cholesterol to CHD risk

 - The authors reviewed seven studies relating egg consumption to CHD risk